BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Include comfortable walking shoes, as you'll likely be doing a lot of walking.
-Don't forget sunscreen, a hat, and sunglasses to protect yourself from the sun.
+Include modest clothing for visiting religious sites.
+Don't forget comfortable walking shoes, as you'll likely be doing a lot of walking.
+A reusable water bottle is also essential, especially during the hotter months.

 Weather Details